-With partners, Equinor is also working to decarbonise the Teesside industrial cluster with carbon capture, including at the Net Zero Teesside Power project. ${\rm CO_2}$ emissions from Teesside will be transported through pipelines to permanent storage, both developed by Northern Endurance Partnership as part of the East Coast Cluster initiative, making use of the substantial storage potential deep under the UK North Sea.
-In December 2024 Equinor and partners took a Final Investment Decision (FID) to progress these projects, with construction starting in 2025.
-In the coming years, this infrastructure could also link to the Humber, supporting its decarbonisation.
+With partners, Equinor is also working to decarbonise the Teesside industrial cluster with carbon capture, including at the Net Zero Teesside Power project.
+CO_2 emissions from both the Humber and Teesside will be transported through pipelines to permanent storage, both developed by Northern Endurance Partnership as part of the East Coast Cluster initiative, making use of the substantial storage potential deep under the UK North Sea.